ShantanuJoshi/shantanujoshi.github.io/_posts/2016-09-02-titanxp-watercooling.markdown

-EVGA (an AIB that releases custom loops) does not have a water cooling kit for the new Titan X. The only option is to modify a water cooling kit made for the Titan X's younger brother the GTX 1080.
+EVGA (an AIB that releases custom hybrid kits) does not have a water cooling kit for the new Titan X. The only option is to modify a water cooling kit made for the Titan X's younger sibling the GTX 1080.